adriantich/DnoisE/README.md

 __*OUTPUT FILES (-j|-F|-P)*__

 DnoisE can return three different types of output files.
-When a "daughter" sequence is found, different joining criteria can be performed if Edgar equation meets different possible "mothers".
-As comparisions are done sequencially from higher to lower abundances when a sequence meets its "mother" comparisions will break if r criteria (*-j* 2) is choosed, this is the lesser ratio value between "daughter" abundance and "mother" abundance.
+When a "daughter" sequence is found, different joining criteria can be performed if Edgar equation meets more than one possible "mothers".
+As comparisions are done sequencially from higher to lower abundances, when a sequence meets its "mother", comparisions will break if r criteria (*-j* 2) is choosed, this is the lesser ratio value between "daughter" abundance and "mother" abundance.
 However, this doesn't mean that the "mother" found is the best.
-If d criteria (*-j* 3), lesser d value, or r_d criteria (*-j* 1), lesser value of the skew abundance ratio divided by beta(d), is choosed more comparisions are performed still the lesser d value is found (there can be equal d distance but higher abundance ratio).
+If d criteria (*-j* 3), lesser d value, or r_d criteria (*-j* 1), lesser value of the skew abundance ratio divided by beta(d), are choosed more comparisions will be performed still the lesser d value is found (there can be equal d distance but higher abundance ratio).

 Therefore, when r criteria is choosed, computation time became lower as far as less comparisions are performed.
-However we recomend r_d criteria and that is why is set as default value.
+However we recomend r_d criteria which is set as default value.

-To have different types of output for both criteria (*-j*) and format (*-F*; T set as default for .fasta files and F for .csv files) even after DnoisE is finished, DnoisE creates a database in output directory which contains information of how to join all incorrect sequences.
-Output can be difined again by running with the parameter *-P* set as 2 and set again both *-j* and *-F* parameters.
+In order to return different types of output for both criteria (*-j*) and format (*-F*; T set as default for .fasta files and F for .csv files) even after DnoisE is finished, DnoisE creates a database in output directory which contains information of how to join all incorrect sequences.
+Output can be difined again by running DnoisE with the parameter *-P* set as 2 and reseting again both *-j* and *-F* parameters.
 However, when DnoisE originally has been runned with -j 2, none but ratio joining criteria is returned as joining sequences output.
-Finally we have added an option of returnin the three different outputs when *-j* 4.
+Finally we have added an option returning the three different outputs: *-j* 4.

 __*INPUT AND OUTPUT PATHS (-i|-o)*__

-Path before file name is required but can be in form of ./ to avoid larger strings.
+Path before file name is required but can be in form of ./ to avoid large strings.
 Output path is also required as far as it can be used to specify output name.
 For instance, the output path './file_to_denoise will' will return a file './file_to_denoise_denoising_info.csv' among others.